Vantiq/vantiq-sdk-java/src/test/java/io/vantiq/client/intg/README.md

 ## Vantiq Project Setup

-The following project must be loaded into an existing Vantiq server For the integration tests.
+The following project must be loaded into an existing Vantiq server for the integration tests.
 The [Vantiq CLI](https://dev.vantiq.com/ui/ide/index.html#/resources) may be used to load the artifacts into the server:

-* `project/type/TestType.type`: A data type for testing
+* `project/types/TestType.json`: A data type for testing
-* `project/rule/onTestPublish.rule`: A rule that persists an TestType record when an event is fired on `/test/topic`
+* `project/rules/onTestPublish.vail`: A rule that persists an TestType record when an event is fired on `/test/topic`
-* `project/procedure/echo.proc`: A procedure that simply echos the input arguments
+* `project/procedures/echo.vail`: A procedure that simply echos the input arguments
+* `project/sources/JSONPlaceholder.json`: A REMOTE source

-The following CLI commands will load these into the Vantiq server:
+The following CLI command will load these into the Vantiq server:

-    % vantiq -s <profile> load type      project/type/TestType.type
-    % vantiq -s <profile> load ruleset   project/rule/onTestPublish.rule
-    % vantiq -s <profile> load procedure project/procedure/echo.proc
+    %  vantiq -s <profile> import -d src/test/resources/intgTest

 Note that `<profile>` specifies the proper server and credentials to use in `~/.vantiq/profile`.